Learning by tinkering / making

 It was Seymour Papert who coined the term “constructionism”.

-Constructionism builds on Piaget’s earlier notions of constructivism to clarify that learning is most powerful when we create and share any kind of artifact, whether that’s a new robot, a videogame, a hand-knitted scarf, or a theory of the universe.
+Constructionism builds on Piaget’s earlier notions of constructivism to clarify that learning is most powerful when we create and share any kind of artefact, whether that’s a new robot, a videogame, a hand-knitted scarf, or a theory of the universe.
 This guiding pedagogy and theory of learning is particularly useful for educators working in FabLabs, makerspaces, and studio settings and helps us to think about better designing and understanding 21st-century learning spaces.

 Making and tinkering practices have deep historical roots in human activity where people construct, design, fix, recreate, or refine designed objects in ways that are meaningful to them and that connect to ideas from multiple and variable contexts within their lives.
 Tinkering and making practices reflect “the practical, physical, and playful modes of inquiry advanced by educators such as John Dewey (1938/2007), Friedrich Froebel (1887), Maria Montessori (1912), and Seymour Papert (1980)”.